Trindade, Brazil Guide

 Transportation

-Public transportation in Trindade primarily consists of buses.
-Several bus lines connect Trindade to Goiânia, the state capital, and other nearby towns.
-Within Trindade, buses are the most common way to get around, connecting the Basilica, hotels, and other points of interest.
-While there is no tram or subway/metro system in Trindade, taxis and ride-sharing services are also available.
+Public transportation in Trindade primarily relies on buses.
+Several bus lines connect Trindade to Goiânia, the state capital, and other nearby cities.
+Within Trindade, buses are the main mode of public transport, serving the city center, the Sanctuary, and residential areas.
+While there is no tram or subway/metro system in Trindade, taxis and ride-sharing services are also available for convenient transportation.
+During the Festa do Divino Pai Eterno, special bus routes and increased frequency are implemented to accommodate the large influx of pilgrims.

 Airport

 The closest airport to Trindade is Santa Genoveva/Goiânia Airport (GYN), located in Goiânia, approximately 25 kilometers (15.5 miles) away.
 From the airport, you can take a taxi, ride-sharing service, or a bus to Trindade.
-The bus is the most economical option, with regular services connecting the airport to the Goiânia bus terminal, from where you can catch a bus to Trindade.
+Buses are available from the Goiânia bus terminal, which can be reached from the airport by taxi or bus.
+The journey from the airport to Trindade takes approximately 30-45 minutes, depending on traffic.

 Attractions